Gardening Jobs to Do in November

 A lush green Philodendron plant in a ceramic pot, surrounded by droplets of water, highlighting the importance of proper watering for Philodendron care.

-The Philodendrons genus is part of the aroid (Araceae) family.
-It is native to tropical forests’ low-light, high-humid understory, primarily in Central and South America.
-Philodendrons prefer to stay evenly moist but not wet, so they need well-draining soil to retain some moisture.
+{“statusCode”:401,”message”:”License key missing”} Philodendrons prefer to stay evenly moist but not wet, so they need well-draining soil to retain some moisture.
 Sand drains but dries too quickly, and clay soils don’t drain.
-The … Read more
+The solution lies somewhere in the middle, balancing organic and inert material.
+General Philodendron Care Philodendrons should only be watered when the top … Read more

 How Long Do Parsnips Take To Grow At Home